 The nine regions of the abdomen are created by four imaginary intersecting lines:

 Another commonly discussed plane is the ‘Transpyloric plane of Addison' or more simply the transpyloric plane.
-It is located halfway between the suprasternal notch and the top of the pubic symphysis approximately a hands breath below the xiphoid process.
+It is located halfway between the suprasternal notch and the top of the pubic symphysis.
+It is approximately a hands breath below the xiphoid process.

 A number of key structures lie on the transpyloric plane:

-The anterolateral abdominal wall is covered by a skin layer deep to which lies the superficial fascia.
+The anterolateral abdominal wall is covered by skin, deep to which lies superficial fascia.

 The anterolateral abdominal wall is covered in a non-specialised skin layer.
 In the postpubertal state there is a variable degree of extension of the pubic hair on the lower abdominal skin seen particularly on males.